anuket-project/anuket-specifications/doc/ref_model/chapters/chapter10.md

 This section addresses major open issues identified in the development of the Reference Model, Reference Architecture, Reference Implementation of the Common Cloud Infrastructure Lifecycle Framework.

 ## 10.3.1 Discovery [Initial language]
-The VNFs and NFVI frameworks should be able to discover each other and exchange their capabilities required or offered.
-CNTT reference model specifies a model, but OpenStack does not provide APIs to support such capabilities.
-Following should be supported: NFVI should be able to publish the capabilities it offers to VNFs/CNFs VNFs/CNFs should be able to query the NFVI for specific capabilities - such as number of cores, performance parameters.
-Negotiation/Hand Shake API - VNFs and NFVIs should be able to negotiate on certain capabilities.
-For instance, VNF desires HW acceleration for high throughput, but, should be able to fall back to high throughput offered by NFVI via DPDK offering, and vice-a-versa.
+The Cloud infrastructure and their workloads (VNFs/CNFs) should be able to discover each other and exchange their required or offered capabilities.
+While the CNTT reference model specifies a model that supports such discovery and information exchange, but Reference Architecture may not provide (or surface) APIs that support such capabilities.

+The following Discovery APIs should be supported:
+1. The cloud infrastructure should be able to publish the capabilities it offers to VNFs/CNFs
+1. VNFs/CNFs should be able to query the cloud infrastructure for specific capabilities - such as number of cores, performance parameters.

+Negotiation/Hand Shake between VNFs/CNFs and cloud infrastructure should be supported.
+VNFs/CNFs and cloud infrastructure should be able to negotiate on certain capabilities.
+For instance, a VNF desires HW acceleration for high throughput, but, should be able to fall back to high throughput offered by the cloud infrastructure via aDPDK offering, and vice-a-versa.

 ## 10.3.2 Support Load Balance of VNF/CNFs [Initial language]
 Ability to load balance workflows through multiple instances of same VNF or CNF - e.g. using ECMP to distribute workloads through the multiple instances of Firewall.
 As an example imagine a distributed finance application with multiple instances of Web-tier and DB-tier.
 The traffic needs to flow through multiple instances of Firewall (for HA as well load balancing).
 There is no simple way to accomplish this in OpenStack.